Maruti 800: History

 In the 1980s and early 1990s, the name "Maruti" was synonymous with the Maruti Suzuki 800.
 It remained the best-selling car in India until 2004, when the Maruti Suzuki Alto took the title.
 It was also exported to a number of countries in South Asia including Nepal, Bangladesh and Sri Lanka and was also available in Morocco and selected European markets, often sold as the Suzuki Maruti.
-In an elaborate ceremony held in New Delhi on 14 December 1983, then Prime Minister Indira Gandhi handed over keys of the very first car to Mr. Harpal Singh S/O Haridas Singh, who won the ownership rights through a lucky draw.
-The original 800 was based on the Suzuki Fronte SS80, but a modernized aerodynamic version using the body of the second-generation Alto (SB308) was presented in late 1986.
+In an elaborate ceremony held in New Delhi on 14 December 1983, then Prime Minister Indira Gandhi handed over the keys of the very first car to Harpal Singh (S/O Haridas Singh), who won the ownership rights through a lucky draw.
+The original 800 was based on the Suzuki Alto SS80, but a modernized aerodynamic version using the body of the second-generation Alto (SB308) was presented in late 1986.
 The introduction of this car revolutionized the automotive industry in India.
 From its inception, it was considered as the first affordable people's car, the first modern era front wheel drive and high speed small contemporary vehicle, and the only reasonably modern car available in India, the incumbent mainstay Hindustan Ambassador and Premier Padmini being based on long-obsolete 1950s designs.
 The delivery was against bookings done directly with Maruti Udyog Limited (A Govt. of India undertaking).
 The prospective owner would then have to wait for almost three years after booking till delivery.
 Such extended waiting times gave rise to some people indulging into black marketing and earning premiums as much as 40%.
 Cars produced during the early years were essentially Suzuki OEM components imported from Japan and merely assembled by Maruti Udyog Limited at the Gurgaon plant.

 A left hand drive second gen Maruti Suzuki 800 with the 1995-1997 grille.